shiffman/shiffman.net/a2z/09_chrome_ext.md

 }
 {% endhighlight %}

 The pop-up can also communicate with the content script via messaging.
 There are two examples that demonstrate this functionality.
-[This first one](https://github.com/shiffman/A2Z-F16/tree/gh-pages/week10-chrome-ext/03_extension_browser_popup_messaging) uses a slider and text field in the pop-up to alter the DOM content.
-[This second one](https://github.com/shiffman/A2Z-F16/tree/gh-pages/week10-chrome-ext/04_extension_browser_popup_messaging_2) uses text that is selected on the page itself to make an API query.
+[This first one](https://github.com/shiffman/A2Z-F16/tree/master/week10-chrome-ext/03_extension_browser_popup_messaging) uses a slider and text field in the pop-up to alter the DOM content.
+[This second one](https://github.com/shiffman/A2Z-F16/tree/master/week10-chrome-ext/04_extension_browser_popup_messaging_2) uses text that is selected on the page itself to make an API query.
 Any JavaScript associated with the pop-up is not triggered unless the user clicks the button.
 So in the second example, it's worth noting that the message goes from the content script to the background script.
 A pop-up can then access variables in the background script.
 For example if the background script has a variable called `word`, you would say:

 {% highlight javascript %}
 var word = chrome.extension.getBackgroundPage().word;
 {% endhighlight %}

+<iframe width="560" height="315" src="https://www.youtube.com/embed/GWDx1GnxhOw?list=PLRqwX-V7Uu6bL9VOMT65ahNEri9uqLWfS" frameborder="0" allowfullscreen></iframe>

 ## Omnibox